crate/cloud-reference/docs/overview.rst

 Organization payment methods
 ----------------------------

-This tab shows all information about your payment methods.
+This tab shows all the information about your payment methods.
 If you have signed up with a credit card for your cluster (the recommended route), your card information overview will be shown here.